Rahuletto/chatbot/README.md

 # Instructions

-#### This branch is for javascript.
+#### This branch is for typescript.
 Go to [typescript branch](https://github.com/Rahuletto/chatbot/tree/typescript) if you need the typescript project

 (This is a much complex system to work with !)